Latin American History at the Movies (HIST 368)

 - Develop an annotated bibliography of sources related to the film and its historical context and give it to me.

 - Take the lead on guiding the discussion on the Blackboard website.

-Discussion board postings (3 percent each, for a total of 42 percent of course grade).
+Discussion board postings (3 points each, for a total of 39 percent of course grade).
 After each class discussion, post to the discussion board on the blackboard webpage a short essay with your assessment of the historical value of the film, including relating it to the day’s assigned readings.
 How successful was the film in communicating historical facts and interpretations?
 Was it more or less successful than the readings?
 Did the film have other goals, and did it successfully achieve these?
 How would you critique the comments of your classmates on this film?
 I will grade your posting based on your incorporation of assigned readings, synthesis of the material, ability to analyze its significance, an evaluation of its importance to the broader themes of this class, and the extent to which you engage other students in a virtual discussion.
-Post your essay to the discussion board by the Monday following the day we have watched the film.
+Post your essay to the discussion board by Friday following the day we have watched the film.

 Read: Donald F. Stevens, "Never Read History Again?
 The Possibilities and Perils of Cinema as Historical Depiction," in Based on a True Story: Latin American History at the Movies, ed.
 Donald F. Stevens (Wilmington, Del: SR Books, 1997), 1-11.

 Films: Birth of a Nation, 1:34-1:47 (PN1995.75 .B57 1998)

 Americas, pt.
 7, Builders of Images: Latin American Cultural Identity, 47-57 (F1408 .A617 1993 pt.7)

 bell hooks: Cultural Criticism & Transformation, 37-49 (HM101 .B44 1997)